 anesthesia: the use of medicine to prevent the feeling of pain or sensation during surgery or other procedures that might be painful.

-anesthesiologist: a doctor who specializes in giving and managing anesthetics, medications that numb an area of the body or help a person fall and stay asleep for surgical procedures or diagnostic tests.
+anesthesiologist: a physician who specializes in giving and managing anesthetics, medications that numb an area of the body or help a person fall and stay asleep for surgical procedures or diagnostic tests.
 Anesthesiologists also help with the treatment and management of chronic pain.

 angiogram: a type of X-ray, using a special dye, that helps show blood vessels and blood flow.
 It's also used to identify certain kinds of tumors.

-apheresis: a procedure that involves removing blood, separating it into plasma, platelets, and leukocytes, and removing the blood part that is causing a disease or condition.
+apheresis: a procedure that involves removing blood, separating it into plasma, platelets, and leukocytes, and removing the blood part that is causing a particular disease or condition.
 The remaining blood parts are then re-transfused into the person.

 astrocyte: a cell located in the brain.